appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 { $inc: { score: 1 } }
 ```

-`Limit`: The dropdown can be used to specify whether the command should apply to a single document or to all documents that match the query.
+`Limit`: the dropdown can be used to specify whether the command should apply to a single document or to all documents that match the query.

 MongoDB's multi update feature doesn't support replacement style updates.
-This means that you cannot replace the entire document, but rather, you can only update a single field.
+This means that you can't replace the entire document, but rather, you can only update a single field.

 To successfully run a multi update command in MongoDB, you can use the following syntax: